NREL/PVDegradationTools/README.md

 </table>

-# Relative Humidity and Acceleration Factors for Solar Modules
+# PV Degradation Tools

-This open-source tool will help quantify the relative humidity inside of Solar PV Modules, as well as Arrhenius Degradation Acceleration Factor.
+This repository contains functions for calculating degradation of photovoltaic modules.
+For example, functions to calculate front and rear relative Humidity, as well as Acceleration Factors.
+A degradation calculation function is also being developed, considering humidity and spectral irradiances models.

 Documentation